Multilevel regression with poststratification

-Multilevel regression with poststratification (MRP) (sometimes called "Mister P") is a statistical technique used for correcting model estimates for known differences between a sample population (the population of the data you have), and a target population (a population you would like to estimate for).
-For example, Wang et al. used survey data from Xbox gamers to predict U.S. presidential election results.
-The Xbox gamers were 65% 18- to 29-year-olds and 93% male, while the electorate as a whole was 19% 18- to 29-year-olds and 47% male.
+Multilevel regression with poststratification (MRP) is a statistical technique used for correcting model estimates for known differences between a sample population (the population of the data one has), and a target population (a population one wishes to estimate for).

-The poststratification refers to the process of adjusting the estimates, essentially a weighted average of estimates from all possible combinations of attributes (in this example age and sex, though there were more).
-Each combination is sometimes called a "cell."
-The multilevel regression is used to smooth noisy estimates in the cells with too little data by using overall or nearby averages.
+The poststratification refers to the process of adjusting the estimates, essentially a weighted average of estimates from all possible combinations of attributes (for example age and sex).
+Each combination is sometimes called a "cell".
+The multilevel regression is the use of a multilevel model to smooth noisy estimates in the cells with too little data by using overall or nearby averages.

 One application is estimating preferences in sub-regions (e.g., states, individual constituencies) based on individual-level survey data gathered at other levels of aggregation (e.g., national surveys).

+Individual seat polls can struggle to have a high enough sample size, while MRPs have such large sample sizes that even smaller sub-demographics (eg grouping by age, or cultural background) will have a high enough sample size, which can then be used to adjust seat forecasts.

+Mathematical formulation

+Following the MRP model description, assume $Y$ represents single outcome measurement and the population mean value of $Y$, $\mu_Y$, is the target parameter of interest.
+In the underlying population, each individual, $i$, belongs to one of $j = 1,2, \cdots, J$ poststratification cells characterized by a unique set of covariates.
+The multilevel regression with poststratification model involves the following pair of steps: